 How Ad Rank is determined

 The ad auction is how Google decides first which ads are eligible to show, and second how they're ranked among eligible ads.

 At both the eligibility and ranking stages, Google calculates Ad Rank scores.
 Generally speaking, the advertiser with the highest Ad Rank gets to show in the top position and the advertiser with the second-highest Ad Rank gets to show in the second position, assuming the ads clear the relevant thresholds and so on.

 - Your bid - When you set your bid, you're telling Google Ads the maximum amount you're willing to pay for a click on your ad.
 How much you actually end up paying is often less, and you can change your bid at any time.

 - The quality of your ads and landing page - Google Ads also checks how relevant and useful your ad and the website it links to are to the customer.
-Our assessment of the quality of your ad is summarized in your Quality Score, which you can monitor—and work to improve—in your Google Ads account.
+Our assessment of the quality of your ad is summarized in your Quality Score, which you can monitor in your Google Ads account.

 - The Ad Rank thresholds - To help ensure high quality ads, we set minimum thresholds that an ad must achieve to show.